 - Developing nature-based income generation opportunities for rural communities.

 True Nature Foundation connects restoration of nature with a strong business case with clear ecological and economic outputs.
 Our projects are carefully selected based upon their potential for protection of biodiversity and restoration of ecosystem processes, creating important wildlife habitats and corridors.
 As part of this process we develop and implement economic models that provide sustainability to the projects.

 Our success depends on the active involvement of communities whose lives and livelihoods are linked to the natural ecosystems we seek to protect.

-We choose Europe’s largest land animal, the European bison (or wisent) as symbol for our foundation, as it stands for restrained force; our foundation’s European geographic outreach and nature conservation’s most prominent success in the last century: the survival of the European bison as a species, from the brink of extinction, about 100 years ago.
-The fresh and dynamic bison logo was designed by Lammert Jonkman, a successful Dutch designer, who was for this project inspired by the well known Spanish designer Javier Mariscal.
+We choose Europe’s largest land animal, the European bison (or wisent) as symbol for our foundation, as it stands for friendly, restrained force; our foundation’s European geographic outreach and nature conservation’s most prominent success in the last century: the survival of the European bison as a species, from the brink of extinction about 100 years ago.
+Our fresh and dynamic bison logo was designed by Lammert Jonkman, a successful Dutch designer, who for this project was inspired by the well known Spanish designer Javier Mariscal.

 Be part of the change.
 Connect with us.

 TNF is organised on the principle of decentralisation.
 We are registered as a Charity in The Netherlands and have decentralised country representatives in Romania, Germany, Ukraine, Spain, Portugal.

 Our board members, directors and advisory team have a background in life sciences, endangered species breeding programmes, genetics, ecology, protected area management and organization management.
 This extended experience, coupled with local, on-the-ground programme managers with many years of experience, gives us the combination of conservation understanding and knowledge of regional development opportunities to give full justice to integrated conservation and development programmes.